fortran-lang/stdlib/doc/specs/stdlib_sparse.md

     enumerator :: sparse_upper !!
 Symmetric Sparse matrix with triangular supperior storage end enum
 ```
 In the following, all sparse kinds will be presented in two main flavors: a data-less type `<matrix>_type` useful for topological graph operations.
-And real/complex valued types `<matrix>_<kind>` containing the `data` buffer for the matrix values.
+And real/complex valued types `<matrix>_<kind>_type` containing the `data` buffer for the matrix values.
 The following rectangular matrix will be used to showcase how each sparse matrix holds the data internally:

 $$ M = \begin{bmatrix}
     9 & 0 & 0  & 0 & -3 \\